Shout out to people who came here because they googled 'Denmark Sucks'

 you believe that sameness and consensus is more important than critical thinking;

 you have an in-born fear of difference, culture, or people who are non-white.

 MYTH 6: DANES ARE DOING THEIR PART FOR THE ENVIRONMENT

 The so-called 'environmental policies' of the Danish have given them the reputation of being green and ethical and bio and full of fair-trade awesomeness.
 Let's take a look at the photographic evidence to the contrary, shall we?

 The Danes and some select Expats have a favoured response to those who would argue that Copenhagen is not all it's cracked up to be:

-First off, I don't hate Denmark, I just think it's not the Greatest Country Ever in the History of Countries.
-Second, I have left.
+I don't hate Denmark, I just think it's not the Greatest Country Ever in the History of Countries.
+Second, I *have* left.
 But that doesn't stop me from calling out the myths (that's called FREE SPEECH, Denmarkians, take note!
 I know how much you all love free speech.)